The product contains anthelmintics active against roundworms and tapeworms. The product contains three active substances:

 Since it contains praziquantel, the product is effective against Echinococcus multilocularis which does not occur in the UK but is becoming more common in some European countries.

 Fleas serve as intermediate hosts for one common type of tapeworm - Dipylidium caninum.
-Tapeworm infection is certain to re-occur unless control of intermediate hosts such as fleas, mice etc. is undertaken.
+Tapeworm infestation is certain to re-occur unless control of intermediate hosts such as fleas, mice etc. is undertaken.